Blackbox Logo

 But I know that the decision-making process and the business culture in Japan can be very slow.
 The decision-making process has just too many layers, and I think we are not equipped to make a fast decision compared to the U.S., for example.

-Now that I took this role as CEO, I really love the struggle we have here.
+Now that I took this role as CEO, I really love the experiences I am going though including the struggle we have here.
 I know this space is really old.
 We always have issues with the building.
 But then that's part of what makes it interesting!
 The goal is to create a space for artists and change-makers, so when opportunity arrives it creates an immediate turning point.
 That's always the vision for me.

 What principles or values do you consider important?